sandsmark/ZX2C4-Music/README.txt

 1. Find the username, password, server host (which is usually "localhost"), and database name of either an existing database or a new database.
 2. Upload music to your server into one directory, and learn the absolute path of that directory.
 (If you have ssh access, cd into the music directory and type "pwd" (without quotes).
 This will return the absolute path of the directory.)
 3. Rename settings.php.example to settings.php and customize the file in a text editor, supplying it with the neccessary information.
 Make sure to read all the comments.
-4. Rename excludelist.txt.example to excludelist.txt and fill in excludelist.txt with paths you want excluded.
-At the very least, be sure to remove the sample entries in the exclude list.
-Make sure there are no blank lines in the file.
-5. Upload the directory containing ZX2C4 Music to your server.
+4. Upload the directory containing ZX2C4 Music to your server.
-6. Login to ZX2C4 Music using the user password and see that there is no music in the database.
+5. Login to ZX2C4 Music using the user password and see that there is no music in the database.
-7. Visit the update database link at the bottom of the page and authenticate using the database password.
+6. Visit the update database link at the bottom of the page and authenticate using the database password.

 =URL Tricks=
 *) http://music.zx2c4.com/?query=John+Coltrane will show a search for John Coltrane, after prompting the user for the password